stafforj/LPE-Cooling/INSTRUCTIONS.md

 Where the mass is calculated by adding the chilled water (1kg) and the melt water (1kg).
 Although this is a useful cooling contribution, it also illustrates the importance of phase change heat transfer to the cooling process (recall the value for latent heat of fusion above).
 A jacket size of 2.6 L was chosen to meet the processing requirements.
 This provided a volume ≈ 25% more than the 2.1 L volume that this simple analysis was based on (1kg ice + 1L water).

 Additionally, as the jacket temperature is lower than the ambient air outside ($T_{amb}$ ≈ 20-25°C in the lab), heat is gained by the cooling system.
-We can calculate this assuming an average heat transfer coefficient of $h = 7.5$ W/m $^2$ K, representing an average of the typical range of $h$ for natural convection (~ 5-10 W/m $^2$ K).
+We can calculate this assuming a heat transfer coefficient of $h = 7.5$ W/m $^2$ K, representing an average of the typical range of $h$ for natural convection (~ 5-10 W/m $^2$ K).
 Taking a cooling jacket diameter of 170 mm and height of 250 mm, the heat gained from the ambient, $Q_g$:

 ```
 Q_g = h*A*DT = 7.5*(2*pi*0.085*0.250)*20 = 20 W